-For this method the contractor leaves the forms on the structure, in the same condition as they were during placement (not loosened) for seven days (see Subsection 1006-6.01[D]).
+For this method the Contractor merely leaves the forms on for seven days (see Subsection 1006-6.01[D]).

 Curing Bridge Deck

 Curing bridge decks requires a combination of wet curing and the application of curing compound.
 This curing process is more intricate than curing other concrete members.